jorgebianchetti/smart-home-tg-ufabc/README.md

 The [firmware](Firebase/Arduino/Firebase-Source) for the NodeMCU used in the hub was developed using the Arduino IDE and the [FirebaseArduino](https://github.com/FirebaseExtended/firebase-arduino) and [WiFiManager](https://github.com/tzapu/WiFiManager) libraries.

 ### Android App Software
-The [Android app](Android-App/Android-Studio/TGIARAPP/) was developed using the Android Studio software, in Java language.
+The [Android app](Android-App/Android-Studio/TGIARAPP/) was developed using the Android Studio software, in Java.

 Both NodeMCU and Android app communicate with the Firebase Server.